Chapter

 “see” the world so much more clearly than I ever could when my eyes had sight.
 Still, my teachings continued.

-As you can imagine it was not easy living for over forty years in the shadow
+As you can imagine it was not easy living all those years in the shadow

 of such grand responsibility.
 Many times